At the roots of most chronic physical, mental, and emotional illnesses is a basic wound: a lurking spiritual malady.

 There are many different approaches to spiritual healing.

-For example, some new age healing practitioners focus only on bringing balance to the etheric or non-physical energy field of the human body.
-Shamanic healers focus on restoring the soul and curing soul loss.
-And other holistic healers focus on unifying the body, heart, mind, and soul.
-Even psychologists and therapists are starting to incorporate spiritual healing into their work such as those operating in the depth and transpersonal fields of psychology.
+For example, some new-age healing practitioners focus only on bringing balance to the etheric or non-physical energy field of the human body.
+Shamanic healers focus on restoring the spirit and curing soul loss.
+And other holistic healers focus on unifying the body, heart, mind, and spirit.

 So in summary, there are five different types of spiritual healing: